Jesse Royal (rugby league): Australia

 Royal was signed by the Penrith Panthers which prompted a move to Australia in 2004 to play for the club's NSWRL Premier League team.
 In 2005 he joined the Newcastle Knights on a two-year deal, however he was not able to break out of Premier League.
 His form was good enough however to earn a new two-year deal which eventually led to his first grade debut in 2007.
 He went on to play 29 games for the Knights.

 Warriors

 In 2009, Royal initially decided to explore employment opportunities in the coalmine industry, whilst also playing for the Kurri Kurri club, in order to spend more time with his young family.
 However he later signed a two-year deal with the New Zealand Warriors that same year to provide injury cover for Evarn Tuimavave.
-He made his Warriors debut in Round Two 2009 against the Manly Sea Eagles, scoring a try with his first touch of the ball.
+He made his Warriors debut in round 2 of the 2009 NRL season against the Manly Warringah Sea Eagles, scoring a try with his first touch of the ball.